marwasyr/sampleApp/README.md

-#this is my app project
+# course project
-this is a test
+this is a testing project for demo.